One of the biggest pieces of advice I can give you is to simplify your business.

 1) CUT DOWN MY SERVICES

-I stopped offering ALL of these services except for The Roost (because this was the service that was providing the biggest benefits for both me and my clients).
-I then chose to amalgamate all of the EIGHT remaining services into ONE simple service – The Shutterhood.
-Both psychologically and practically, the weight that has been lifted from pruning my services down from nine to just two, was instant and huge.
-It’s really exciting knowing I can throw myself fully into just these two and give them the focused effort they deserve without being distracted.
+I chose to amalgamate all of these nine services into THREE simple services – The Library, The Shutterhood and the Accelerator.
+Both psychologically and practically, the weight that was lifted from pruning my services down from nine to just three, was instant and huge.
+It was so exciting knowing I could throw myself fully into just these three and give them the focused effort they deserve without being distracted.
+I now have time to really commit to making each of these as good as they can be – to be able to keep reviewing and making improvements to them on a regular basis and giving my clients my undiluted focus.

 2) NARROW DOWN MY NICHE

 As well as cutting down the services, I narrowed my niche.
-The Roost was already a niche product (as it’s focused on people diversifying into family photography).
-However, for The Shutterhood (the remaining 8 services now distilled down into this ONE service), I decided to niche down to specifically serve fledgling photographers in the early days of setting up their photography business.
+For The Shutterhood, I decided to niche down to specifically serve photographers in the first 5 years of their photography business.